An agent of HOPE in Rwanda

 – Drew Van der Werff, Class of 2013

-It has been my honor to represent the George Fox University School of Business in Washington D.C., both last summer (2012) at the Federal Reserve and the previous semester while interning for … Read more
+It has been my honor to represent the George Fox University College of Business in Washington D.C., both last summer (2012) at the Federal Reserve and the previous semester while interning for … Read more

 the United States House of Representatives.
 The Federal Reserve is America’s bank.
 It has the responsibility to maximize employment, keep prices stable, and moderate long-term interest rates by using multiple fiscal and economic levers such as controlling the money supply.
 I was given the opportunity to work with leading economists and statisticians who make internationally influential decisions.